Once renowned for its healing mineral spring, this quaint Raleigh suburb exudes historical charm in an ideal commuter location.

 A brand-new KB Home community is the best place to start your search for a new home in Fuquay-Varina, North Carolina.
 Our new construction homes for sale include one- and two-story floor plans with your choice of exteriors.
 The community amenities you'll enjoy may include a pool and cabana, and plenty of open space.
-Your ENERGY STAR® certified new home will place you close to outstanding local shopping, dining and entertainment.
+Our homes are designed to be ENERGY STAR® certified, delivering energy savings that help lower the cost of ownership.
+Your new home will place you close to outstanding local shopping, dining and entertainment.
 For outdoor recreation, you'll be near Honeycutt Road Park, which features soccer fields, tennis courts, picnic shelters, a playground and a walking trail.
 This great location is also convenient to major freeways and downtown Raleigh.
 When you're ready to tour new homes for sale in this cozy city, then schedule an appointment with KB Home.

 Located less than 20 miles south of Raleigh, Fuquay-Varina was formed in 1963 when the towns of Fuquay Springs and Varina merged together.
 Tobacco trade and agriculture were the early economic pillars of this area, though today the community is experiencing a spike in population and real estate development due to nearby Research Triangle Park.
 You can step back in time by visiting the Historic District with buildings dating from 1899 to 1946 in a range of architectural styles, including Queen Anne, Colonial Revival, Tudor Revival and Bungalow/American Craftsman.
 Landmarks of the district include the Ballentine-Spence House (1910), the first house in the area to have plumbing and electricity.
 More highlights include: